 You must wonder what could happen to your NCB in case of an accident or your vehicle getting stolen.
 Here’s how your NCB might or might not be impacted by an accident or burglary.

-If the damages are the other party’s fault, your NCB could remain fully intact should the insurer be able to recover a majority of the expenditure.
-With a third-party involved, you might not be able to tell whose fault it may be.
+If the damages are the other party’s fault, your NCB will remain fully intact should the insurer be able to recover a majority of the expenditure.
+With a third-party involved, you might not be able to tell whose fault it may be in certain cases.
 Hence, the expenses are split into half and your NCB is heavily impacted.

-If the insurer is not able to recover the expenditure involved, your no-claim bonus will take a hit.
+If the insurer is not able to recover the expenditure involved, your no-claim bonus will be affected.

 No, you have to buy individual policies for each car.
 Both policies will have separate NCB rewards.

 You can retain your NCB reward by purchasing an NCB Protection cover with your insurance policy beforehand.
-In case you do not have the add-on cover, you shall lose the accumulated bonus.
+In case you do not have the add-on cover, you shall lose the accumulated bonus on making a claim.